ovh/the-bastion/README.md

 * The Bastion is engineered to be self-sufficient: no dependencies such as databases, other daemons, other machines, or third-party cloud services, neither for the authentication or authorization phase, statistically means less downtime
 * High availability can be setup so that multiple bastion instances form a cluster of several instances, with any instance usable at all times (active/active scheme)

-## :godmode: Non-exhaustive features list
+## :godmode: Non-exhaustive feature list

 - [Personal](https://ovh.github.io/the-bastion/using/basics/access_management.html#personal-accesses) and [group](https://ovh.github.io/the-bastion/using/basics/access_management.html#group-accesses) access schemes with group roles delegation to ensure teams autonomy without security trade-offs
 - SSH protocol break between the ingress and egress connections